Chapter 13: The Covenant

 “I need—” she said, and didn’t finish.

 He felt it in her hands, in the tremor she was holding down.
-Not what she was saying but what she was asking for — the load she needed transferred before something gave.
+Not what she was saying but what she was asking for — the weight she needed transferred before something gave.

 He kissed her.
 Her mouth opened against his and the taste was wine and garlic and salt — the salt of someone who had not cried but whose body was doing the work of crying anyway.
 Her hands went to his jaw, both of them, holding his face the way she’d held his hand on the table — firm, diagnostic, not letting go.

 The hallway.
 Her back against the wall and his weight against her and her hands pulling his shirt up, her palms flat against his stomach, fingers spreading across the muscle there with a pressure that was not tentative, not asking permission.
 Her fingers found the scars they’d found in Fells Point, but the pressure was different — not grasping.
 Mapping.
-Running her hands across him the way he ran his hands across a structure before he opened it up, confirming what was sound before testing what might not be.
+Running her hands across him the way she read everyone — confirming what was sound before testing what might not be.

 She pulled him into the bedroom.

 The sheets were cold.
 Her skin was warm.
-He undressed her carefully — not because she’d break but because the care was the point, the way you strip a bearing wall with precision, not haste, because what you’re uncovering is load-bearing and you need to see where the weight goes.
+He undressed her carefully — not because she’d break but because the care was the point, attending to each layer because what he was uncovering mattered and he needed to see where the weight went.
 His mouth on her collarbone, her ribs, the soft skin below her navel where her stomach contracted under his lips.
-His hands — the hands that had arranged her condiments with such desperate precision, the hands she’d spent two days interrogating — found the scar on her left shoulder and he put his mouth there.
+His hands found the scar on her left shoulder and he put his mouth there.
 She shivered.
 Not from cold.

 She pulled him up by the jaw and kissed him hard and her thigh came up along his hip and the heat of her against him — through the fabric still between them — emptied his head of everything except the specific temperature of her body against his.

 The rest of the clothes.
-His hands steady now, hers not.
+His hands sure now, hers not.
 He felt the tremor in her fingers on his belt, on the waistband, the tremor she’d been holding down since the table.
 He covered her hands with his and helped.
-She exhaled when his weight settled between her thighs — not relief, not yet, but the sound of a structure accepting a load it was designed for.
+She exhaled when his weight settled between her thighs — the sound of a body accepting what it was meant for.

 “Henrik.”
 His full name.
 The one nobody used.

 He pressed into her.
 Slow.
-The full length of him, and the heat and the tightness and the way her body gripped him was something his engineering vocabulary could not contain — not load, not tension, not any force he’d studied.
-Just her.
+The full length of him, and the heat and the tightness and her body gripping him — just her.
 Her body around his and her hands on his face and her eyes open, looking at him, not closing, not turning away, looking.

 The vulnerability of that was worse than every question she’d asked him on her floor.

-He pressed his forehead against hers and felt the architecture of twenty years shudder and hold and shudder again, and her hands stayed on his face, and she said it again — Henrik — and the wall held because she was watching it, and that was the point.
+He pressed his forehead against hers and felt the wall shudder and hold and shudder again, and her hands stayed on his face, and she said it again — Henrik — and the wall held because she was watching it, and that was the point.

 Afterward he couldn’t speak.
 She didn’t ask him to.